Aditya-NeuralNetNinja/d2p_proj/README.md

 # Inventory Forecasting System for Retail Supply Chain Optimization

-A robust, machine learning-driven inventory forecasting system designed for retail shopping malls to optimize supply chain management by addressing overstocking and understocking issues.
+A robust, machine learning-driven end-to-end inventory forecasting system designed for retail shopping malls to optimize supply chain management by addressing overstocking and understocking issues.
 The system leverages a blend of data processing, ML algorithms, and deployment infrastructure to deliver reliable forecasts.

 ## Table of Contents